iammnandu/Smart-Ai-Calculator/README.md

 ### Backend Setup

-1. Navigate to the backend directory:
+1. Navigate to the backend directory :

    ```bash
    cd calc-be-main